-Federal Direct Loans: Students looking to finance there education with loans should first consider borrowing Federal Direct Loans.
+Federal Direct Loans: Students looking to finance their education with loans should first consider borrowing Federal Direct Loans.
 These loans require that you complete your FAFSA as well as a Master Promissory Note and Entrance Counseling.
-Types of Federal Direct Loans include:
+Federal Direct Loans include:

 Graduate Plus Loan: This is a credit-based loan, but is much less stringent than the credit requirements for most private loans.
-To apply, please visit www.studentloans.gov and follow instructions for Requesting a Graduate Plus Loan and completing the Graduate Plus Master Promissory Note.
-Please keep in mind that the 2014-2015 application opens on April 27th.
-Any application completed before that time will be applied to the current academic year.
+To apply, please visit www.studentloans.gov and follow instructions under Apply for a PLUS Loan and completing the PLUS MPN for Graduate/Professional Students.

 Private Loans: These are credit-based loans that should be considered as a last resort for students looking to finance their education.
 For more information and a list of private lenders, visit Elmselect.com.
 To apply, please follow instructions on the private lender's website.
 Due to credit expiration timeframes, borrowers should avoid applying more than 90 days prior to the start date of classes.

 - Prorated based on time in school

 - Applies to loans disbursed between July 1, 2016 and June 30, 2017.
 Prior year rates are 5.84% for Unsubsidized and 6.84% for Graduate PLUS.

 - Visit the federal student aid website for more information.

 Making Loan Adjustments